axambo/CV/Statements/Xambo.TeachingStatement.md

 ## My teaching areas of interest

-My teaching areas of interest are: human-computer interaction; tangible, physical and social computing; arts and social sciences research methods applied to music computing; creative programming; computer music algorithms and practices; and real-time interactive systems for music performance; among others.
+My teaching areas of interest are: human-computer interaction; interaction design; tangible, physical and social computing; arts and social sciences research methods applied to music computing; creative programming; computer music algorithms and practices; and real-time interactive systems for music performance; among others.
 Preparing a new class is always exciting and challenging.
 I think that a class needs to be prepared with most respect, and should be seen as a great opportunity to guide students from own experience but also as a knowledge exchange with students.
 I also think that making more visible the potential of social applications from the use of music technology is important to attract more female students into the field.

 ## Teaching music technology as a practitioner